DivergentClouds/riw-16/README.md

 - Fixed instruction width
 - Mixed Program/Data
 - 16 Registers
-- 2^16 words of memory
+- 2^24 words of memory
   - Program is loaded in at address 0
     - Program Counter starts at 0
+  - Only 2^16 words are addressable at a single time
+- Paged memory
 - 2^32 words of addressable storage
-  - Custom storage data format to allow for sparse data
+  - The emulator will use a custom storage data format to allow for sparse data
 - Text based I/O
 - Words are big-endian